The biolake in the garden

 Let’s start by talking about the legal aspects.
 To find out if the bio-lake you have in mind will transform your home into an elegant (luxury) property, you need to speak to your municipality.
 In fact, every municipality has its own rules in this regard and it is therefore useless to wrap your head before having broken it.

-However, the state legal rules are basically the same as those mentioned in the article “Making a pool in the garden“.
+The state legal rules, however, are basically the same as those cited in the article “La piscina in giardino”.

 What is the difference between a standard pool and an eco-pool (biolake)?